NamanGupta-0509/NeuralNetworksUnleashed/README.md

 # Neural NetworksUnleashed

+A self project repository focusing on neural networks and their implementations.

-This repository contains a collection of self-projects focused on various aspects of neural networks.
+This repository contains a collection Neural Network models focused on various aspects of data categorization and prediction.
 Each folder contains a specific project with detailed explanations, code, and results.
 Below is an overview of each project.

 ## Table of Contents